kagaimiq/jielie/README.md

 --------------------------------------------------------------------------------

-JieLi (杰理, "π", "JL", "Jerry" | "jelly", 光) is a company that was based in year 2010 in the ZhuHai city of Guangdong province, China.
+JieLi Technology ('杰理' aka "Jerry", "π" // "jelly", 光) is a company that was based in year 2010 in the ZhuHai city of Guangdong province, China.

 Their chips can be found in various cheap MP3 players, Bluetooth speakers, Bluetooth/MP3 modules, dash cams and so on.
 (along with other companies like "Jianrong" Appotech/Buildwin, "AB" Bluetrum, MVSilicon, Beken, RDA, etc.)